-1. The Gifted Coordinator will administer at least one approved mental ability test and-at least one approved academic achievement test to the referred student.
+The Teacher of the Gifted will administer at least one approved mental ability test and/or at least one approved academic achievement test to the referred student.
 (See VI.
 Categories for Multiple Criteria for New Rule .38 of 1995 for the list of Mental Ability Tests and Achievement Tests.)